 Bankruptcy relief is no longer available.

-Medical bills and credit card debt cannot be discharged in bankruptcy.
+Medical bills & credit card debt cannot be discharged in bankruptcy.

 Not true.
-In spite of what you may hear from debt collectors, you can still wipe out most types of unsecured debts in bankruptcy including medical bills, credit card debts and personal loans.
-We hear this myth a lot and it is simply not true.
+Despite what you may hear from debt collectors, you can still wipe out most types of unsecured debts in bankruptcy, including medical bills, credit card debts, and personal loans.
+We hear this myth a lot.
+It is simply not true.